 There is no such thing as a plain fact of murder.
 Murder springs, nine times out of ten, out of the character and circumstances of the murdered person.
 Because the victim was the kind of person he or she was, therefore was he or she murdered!
 Until we can understand fully and completely exactly what kind of a person Arlena Marshall was, we shall not be able to see clearly exactly the kind of person who murdered her.
 From that springs the necessity of our questions.

 Arlena makes for an especially satisfying victim because she has such a strong effect on others.
 The hotel guests cannot help projecting their own emotions and insecurities upon this polarizing figure, which means that she remains a very real presence even after her death.
-Her husband Stephen thinks she’s misunderstood, while his teenage daughter Linda wilts in the shadow of her vivacious stepmother.
-Fashion designer Rosamund Darnley is an old friend of Stephen Marshall’s who views Arlena as standing in the way of his happiness.
+Her husband Kenneth thinks she’s misunderstood, while his teenage daughter Linda wilts in the shadow of her vivacious stepmother.
+Fashion designer Rosamund Darnley is an old friend of Kenneth Marshall’s who views Arlena as standing in the way of his happiness.
 (Poirot, incidentally, has a little crush on Rosamund.
 Though ever the gentleman, he does enjoy searching her room, for the “pleasure of being around her things.”)
 Patrick and Christine Redfern seem like a nice young couple; both of them blame Arlena for briefly seducing Patrick away from the wife he really loves.

 The other suspects appear to embody standard clichés.
 The gruff Miss Brewster, overly hearty Mr. Blatt, fanatical Reverend Lane, talkative American tourist Mrs. Gardener and her henpecked husband—are they really what they seem?
 Christie delights in populating her hotels with stereotypes, only to subvert the reader’s expectations, and the occupants of the Jolly Roger are no exception.